Josh Tymon interview: How the Stoke defender seized his second chance in the Potteries

 Tymon subsequently signed a five-year contract at the bet365 Stadium, but the momentum he had begun to generate on Humberside soon slowed.
 He made just five first-team appearances in his first season, which ended with a loan spell at MK Dons, with just two following in 2018/19.

-"I would be lying if I if I said it wasn't difficult," Tymon explains, frankly, to Sky Sports.
+"I would be lying if I said it wasn't difficult," Tymon explains, frankly, to Sky Sports.

 "It has been really challenging mentally from being on cloud nine at the age of 16/17, leaving my hometown, which was a tough decision, moving away from home and then signing for a huge football club.